 - The fact that students write paper-based examinations.

 - The ‘fact’ that the kids prefer working on paper.

-- The school needs to encourage teachers to try – even if they fail initially.
+- Schools need to encourage teachers to try – even if they fail initially.
 Where teachers are punished for trying and making mistakes, they stop trying.
 And as we all know, the best way to learn is to experiment, tinker and try.
 Even if that means we get it wrong from time to time.
 There needs to be a deliberate and conscious effort to encourage and motivate teachers – even when they fail.

 - Teachers do use technology.
 Even those who say they don’t.
 They use Facebook, WhatsApp, email, Excel, Word, PowerPoint, marks and timetable software, and so on.
 Those who say they don’t know how to use technology just need a little reassurance.
 The key is to leverage their confidence by showing them how much they are already doing.